Crossing Margins: Intersectional Users' Ethical Concerns about Software: Scope and Data

 We find that our prioritization system has a precision and recall (k=20) of .773 and .89, respectively.
 To calculate the highest priority ethical concerns, we average the priority score of all posts for that concern.
 The ethical concerns with the highest priority are cyberbullying, inappropriate content, and discrimination; those with the lowest priority are privacy, scam, and social isolation.
 Figure~\ref{fig:heatmap_priority} shows the prioritized ethical concerns from highest to lowest priority scores.
+As illustrated in Figure~\ref{fig:heatmap_priority}, the algorithmic and participant priorities generally align (Spearman's $\rho = 0.778$ (strong), $p = 0.0135$), though participants elevate some concerns (discrimination, misinformation) higher and some lower (censorship) than the model.

 We summarise the content of the top ten priority posts of the overall dataset and then examine the ten highest priority user concerns for each ethical concern category.